microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/GettingStarted.md

 3. **Render your card** -ask the renderer to render a card to your UI framework

 ## Add a renderer
-In the adaptive cards github repo we have implemented a number of renderers that target various environments.
+In the adaptive cards Github repo we have implemented a number of renderers that target various environments.

 * Android native
 * iOS native